LawrenceMiao/NoteVision/docs/sherry-docs/README.md

 **Source:** [NumPy Tutorial](https://www.w3schools.com/python/numpy/default.asp)

 ## Pillow
 Pillow is a Python library used to manipulate and modify images.
 Pillow is built on top of PIL, Python Image Library, and is a fork for it since PIL was discontinued in 2021.
 It will allow you to do many things to images like cropping, resizing, altering the colors, and more.
 You can modify many images at once or run a script that automatically changes any images that are uploaded to a certain directory.
-Pillow supports many image formats including JPEG, PNG, and TIFF.
+Pillow supports many image formats including JPEG, PNG, TIFF, and more.

 You can import Pillow into your applications with `from PIL import image`.